usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 Next, we must provide the version of the content.
 This refers to the version of the OSCAL document instance itself, not the version of any other content.

 OSCAL does not place requirements on the version string itself, as versioning is a complicated process that differs from content creator to content creator.
 Where possible, it is recommended to use well formatted versions with a clear and well defined syntax.
-The NIST OSCAL team uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) as the versioning scheme for all schema, metaschema, and OSCAL documents we maintain, which is a generally accepted best practice for versioning.
+The NIST OSCAL team uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) as the versioning scheme for all schema, Metaschema, and OSCAL documents we maintain, which is a generally accepted best practice for versioning.

 Since this is the first time we've created this document, we will use the semantic version "1.0.0".